AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.Specification.md

 ## Custom Data Types

 In addition to the standard data types, MaterialX supports the specification of custom data types for the inputs and outputs of shaders and custom nodes.
 This allows documents to describe data streams of any complex type an application may require; examples might include spectral color samples or compound geometric data.
+The structure of a custom type's contents is described using a number of &lt;member> elements.

 Types can be declared to have a specific semantic, which can be used to determine how values of that type should be interpreted, and how nodes outputting that type can be connected.
 Currently, MaterialX defines three semantics: